denandz/SecretServerSecretStealer/README.md

 ## Compatibility
 This code has been tested on multiple Secret Server version V10.1 and V10.2 instances, running in the default configuration.
 Secret Server does support HSM and DPAPI, however neither of these are accounted for in this script at this time.
 Additionally, these features are not configured by default.

-If you encounter an instance with DPAPI enabled, then some additional reversing will be required in order to figure out when exactly call the machine key unprotect.
+If you encounter an instance with DPAPI enabled, then some additional reversing will be required in order to figure out when to call machine key unprotect.
 (IsEncryptedWithDPAPI and Thycotic.AppCore.DPAPIEncryptor would be a good start)

 If your target is using an HSM then you're on your own, please let me know how it turns out!

 ## Acknowledgements
 * Adrian "I will reverse shit 8am on a Sunday in a café because that's the kinda cat I am" Hayes - (https://github.com/aj-code/)
+* Whoever originally drew that hello kitty style baphomet...

 ## License
 BSD License, see LICENSE file